avyakthd/riscv-core-sv/README.md

 - covers `BEQ`

  1. `opcode` → `7’b1100011`
  2. `funct3` → `3'b000`.
-Other combinations for the other branc-variants.
+Other combinations for the other branch-variants.

 - This utilises most of the architecture from the S-Type Instruction.
 Let the input to the ALU be `in`.
 In that case, since `opcode[S]` and `opcode[B]` are mutually exclusive,
 	1. `in[31:12]` = `instr[31]` → in both cases, `[31]` is the MSB and Sign-bit